Questions regarding this policy statement should be directed to your agency’s appropriation control officer.

 - General Revenue – Dedicated (GD)

 - Other Funds (OF)

-If the Comptroller’s office determines that achieving benefits proportionality by method if finance is impractical or inefficient at the time benefit payments are made, agencies and institutions are required to reimburse GR for any such payments.
+If the Comptroller’s office determines that achieving benefits proportionality by method of finance is impractical or inefficient at the time benefit payments are made, agencies and institutions are required to reimburse GR for any such payments at a later date.

 There may be restrictions on the level of salaries and benefits that can be paid from a particular method of finance (ex. federal funds and trust funds).
 These restrictions must be reported when completing the Benefits Proportional by Method of Finance Report Form.